 - 3 bunches fresh parsley stems removed, minced

 - 1/4 cup fresh mint leaves minced

 - Salt and freshly ground black pepper

 - In a 3-quart saucepan, bring 2 cups water to a boil.
 Add quinoa and return to a boil.
 Reduce heat to medium, cover, and cook for 12 minutes or until all water has been absorbed.

 - Remove from heat, fluff, cover, and let stand for 15 minutes longer.
-Remove from heat and cool quinoa completely, at least 30 minutes.
+Remove lid and cool quinoa completely, at least 30 minutes.

 - To a large bowl, add quinoa.
 Stir in lemon juice, olive oil, tomatoes, scallions, parsley, mint, lemon juice, olive oil, garlic, ½ teaspoon salt and 1/4 teaspoon pepper.
 Serve chilled or at room temperature.